tovchenko/spriteglue/README.md

 3. **--powerOf2**
     Some render systems like OpenGL ES 1.1 and graphic formats like PVR support textures where width and height aliquot to power of 2

-###Algorithm/Optimizations###
+###Algorithm / Optimizations###
-As a layout algorithm has been selected "max-rects" and using some additional aligning/sprite duplicating features makes your atlas as compact as posible, I hope:)
+As a layout algorithm has been chosen "max-rects" and added some additional aligning/sprite duplicating features that makes your atlas as compact as posible, I hope:)
 The atlases made by SpriteGlue have been even a little bit compact then same atlases made by commercial TexturePacker.

 ###Trimming / Cropping###
 SpriteGlue can remove transparent whitespace around images.
 With that you can pack more assets into one spritesheet and it makes rendering a little bit faster.

-###Deploy project for Mac OS###
+###Deploying project for Mac OS###
 If you want to use this project on your mac without dependency on an external Qt library - you must deploy the project.
 For that you should open the project in Qt Creator, select in a left bottom corner "Release" and press "Build".
 After that find a qt tool named "macdeployqt", it should be located by your Qt installation path.
 Run it and pass as a parameter your already builded spriteglue application bundle, that tool will add all needed Qt frameworks inside spriteglue bundle.